Trinitite Atomic Glass Green Black - 5.8 grams

 - Calculated at Checkout

-Trinitite Atomic Glass Green Black Minor Red, Metal - 8.9 g
+Trinitite Atomic Glass Green Black - 5.8 grams

-This authentic Trinitite atomic glass specimen weighs 8.9 grams and displays green glass with black, minor red, and some areas of small, scattered metal.
+This authentic Trinitite atomic glass specimen weighs 5.8 grams and displays green glass with minor black and a potential field of melted metal or melted white minerals.
 Formed during the Trinity atomic bomb test on July 16, 1945, at Alamogordo, New Mexico, this legally collected 1948 specimen preserves a direct material record of the first nuclear detonation in history.

 Trinitite Atomic Glass Historical Significance